Syracuse Medical Malpractice Lawyer

 Even though no money actually came out of your own pocket, you can absolutely file a claim for medical malpractice.
 It makes no difference at all who paid the bill for your medical costs.
 Health care professionals are obligated to provide treatment that follows the accepted standard of care regardless of who is paying for the treatment or procedure.

-Fayetteville and Central New York Medical Malpractice Lawyers
+Syracuse and Central New York Medical Malpractice Lawyers

 The attorneys at Gattuso & Ciotoli, PLLC have more than 50 years of combined legal experience successfully representing New York residents who have sustained injuries because of a medical error or malpractice.
 If you or someone you love has been injured as a result of medical malpractice, contact the law firm of Gattuso & Ciotoli, PLLC to discuss your situation with a skilled New York medical malpractice attorney to find out if you have the right to pursue a lawsuit.
-Call us today to schedule a free consultation with a skilled personal injury lawyer at 315-314-8000.
+Call us today to schedule a free consultation with a skilled Syracuse personal injury lawyer at (315) 314-8000.